dipsptl/THERMOLYTIX/README.md

  ⚙️ THERMOLYTIX

-An AI-powered system that predicts gearbox temperature in cooling towers using Machine Learning and provides real-time monitoring through an interactive dashboard.
+THERMOLYTIX is an AI-powered thermal monitoring and prediction system designed for cooling tower gearbox applications.
+It uses Machine Learning to predict gearbox operating temperature from key parameters such as load, RPM, ambient temperature, and oil viscosity.

+The system provides an interactive dashboard for real-time thermal monitoring, temperature prediction, trend visualization, and early detection of abnormal operating conditions.
 ---

 ## 🚀 Overview
-This project focuses on predicting gearbox temperature to prevent overheating and failure in cooling tower systems.

-It enables early detection of abnormal conditions and supports preventive maintenance.
+THERMOLYTIX is developed to help engineers and maintenance teams identify potential gearbox overheating conditions before they lead to performance degradation or failure.

+By combining Machine Learning with industrial operating parameters, the system provides a data-driven approach to:

+🔥 Predict gearbox temperature
+📊 Monitor thermal behavior through an interactive dashboard ⚠️ Identify abnormal temperature conditions
+🔧 Support preventive and condition-based maintenance
+📈 Analyze operating trends and thermal performance
+⚙️ Assist engineers in making faster maintenance decisions

 ---